ICD-11 code : 6A71.0;

 requirements for Recurrent depressive disorder have been met and there is currently

 a depressive episode of mild severity.
-A depressive episode is characterized by a
+A depressive episode is characterised by a

-period of almost daily depressed mood or diminished interest in activities lasting
+period of depressed mood or diminished interest in activities occurring most of the